near-everything/marketplace-demo/README.md

 ### Client Options

-The SIWN client plugin doesn't require any configuration options:
+The SIWN client plugin accepts the following configuration options:

+* **domain**: Domain identifier... idk what it should do yet.
+Maybe shade agent.
+* **networkId**: NEAR network to use ("mainnet" or "testnet").
+Default is "mainnet"

 ```ts title="auth-client.ts"
 import { createAuthClient } from "better-auth/client";